 LEFT: Poor quality cabling such as this can cause numerous problems in irrigation systems.

 RIGHT: Irrigation trenches should be dug to a minimum of 400mm.
-Here, our new irrigation trench has been dug below the pool and old irrigation piping.
+Here, our new irrigation trench (dug to 600mm) has been dug below the pool and old irrigation piping.

 9) Poor drainage